derektypist/derektypist/README.md

 I have a diploma in Software Development with Code Institute (Second Class Honours).
-I have worked on Projects with FreeCodeCamp, such as
+I have worked on FreeCodeCamp Projects, such as
 Tribute Page, Technical Documentation Page.

-My aim is to get a job in Web Development.

 I am currently doing coding challenges, e.g. Project Euler, Rosetta Code.